KaiqiYang94/kkplayground/_posts/2020-03-18-GraphQL-with-Sitecore.markdown

 image: https://picsum.photos/id/1058/4608/3072
 image-sm: https://picsum.photos/id/1058/4608/3072
 ---
-# Using GraphQL dotnet with Sitecore index search

 ## What have been achieved in this POC

 -   In this POC, a GraphQL endpoint has been build, which supports two top level queries for `country` and `destinations` respectively.
 We integrated the GraphQL endpoint with SOLR indexes to retrieve data.
 We also did the following performance optimizations: